dannyyqyq/dannyyqyq.github.io/_posts/2025-2-20-ANN_Classification_Churn_Project.md

         * Given the observed class imbalance, we can explore techniques such as oversampling (e.g., SMOTE), undersamplingto improve the model's performance on the minority class (churn).
         * We will focus on optimizing recall to ensure that we capture a higher percentage of actual churn cases, as this is crucial for effective customer retention.
     * **Architecture and Hyperparameter Tuning:**
-        * Experiment with deeper architectures, including LSTM or CNN models, to capture more complex patterns in the data.
-        * Conduct thorough hyperparameter tuning using techniques like grid search to maximize model performance.
+        * Experiment with deeper architectures (e.g., LSTM, CNN) or hyperparameter tuning using grid search to maximize model performance.
     * **Evaluation Metrics:**
-        * We will focus on optimizing evaluation metrics such as recall and F1-score, as accuracy alone is not a good metric for imbalanced data.
+        * Prioritize recall and F1-score optimization, as accuracy alone is misleading for imbalanced data.
 * **🧪 Automated Testing and CI/CD:**
     * Implement unit tests for data preprocessing, model training, and prediction pipelines to ensure code reliability.
-    * Implement CI/CD pipelines, to automate the testing and deployment of the model.
+    * Set up CI/CD pipelines to automate testing and deployment of the model.

 🔥  This project showcases my end-to-end journey in building and deploying an artificial neural network using TensorFlow/Keras, with a focus on optimization and regularization for improved model accuracy. 🚀